 The Caltech Archives offers grant-in-aid opportunities through both the Maurice A. Biot Fund and the Victor Wouk Fund.
 Both funds offer awards up to $2,000 biannually to assist graduate students and scholars in using the collections in the Caltech Archives.
 The deadline for applications is May 1, 2012.

-The American Historical Association invites applications for its Fellowship in Aerospace History, supported by the National Aeronautics and Space Administration (NASA).
-Fellows are awarded funds for one academic year to undertake a research project related to aerospace history.
+The American Historical Association invites applications for its Fellowship in Aerospace History, supported by the National Aeronautics & Space Administration (NASA).
 This is an opportunity to engage in significant and sustained advanced research in all aspects of the history of aerospace from the earliest human interest in flight to the present, including cultural and intellectual history, economic history, history of law and public policy, and the history of science, engineering, and management.

 The Fulbright-Hays Group Projects Abroad Program for 2012, part of the larger Fulbright-Hays Programs, is accepting applications until April 23, 2012.
 This program “provides grants to support overseas projects in training, research, and curriculum development in modern foreign languages and area studies for teachers, students, and faculty engaged in a common endeavor.”

 The European Studies program at the Woodrow Wilson International Center for Scholars has two scholarship opportunities for graduate students: Summer Research Scholarships (application deadline March 1) and a Junior Scholars’ Training Seminar (application deadline April 15).